-• This represents investments in 7 private partnerships focused primarily on the following strategies: buyouts, growth equity, secondaries, and co-investments.
+• This represents investments in 15 private partnerships consisting of 11 focused primarily on the following strategies: buyouts, growth equity, secondaries, and co-investments.
 These private partnerships typically have 10-15-year life cycles during which limited partners are unable to redeem their investments, but instead, receive distributions as the partnerships liquidate their underlying assets.
+The remaining 4 private partnerships are focused primarily on the following strategies: direct lending and distressed debt.
+These private partnerships typically have 7-15-year life cycles during which limited partners are unable to redeem their investments, but instead, receive distributions as the partnerships liquidate their underlying assets.